henryl74/js-project-portfolio/README.md

 - The README template provided y Code Institute on the full sample README from "Portfolio Project Scope".
 - The online tutors for all their help.
 - The Code Institute slack community.
-- Online tutorials about HTML and CSS.
+- Stack Overflow question and answer website.
 - My classmates: Tasha Johnson and Usman Khan for their constant support and encouragement.
 - My new mentor Chris Quinn, big thank you for all your positive feedback and guidance given.
 - Last but not least Code Institute student support team, for listening to my concerns and support given.